-&lt;sup>1 The parties have consented to the filing of this brief and their letters of consent have been filed with the Clerk.
+1 Counsel for all parties received notice at least 10 days prior to the due date of amicus's intention to file this brief; all parties have consented to the filing of this brief.
 Under Rule 37.6 of the Rules of this Court, amicus states that no counsel for a party authored this brief in whole or in part, and no counsel or party made a monetary contribution intended to fund the preparation or submission of this brief.
 No person other than amicus or its counsel made a monetary contribution to its preparation or submission.